melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 * We need to encode equations into definitional clauses for relations, which requires encoding Silver expressions into logical expressions in Abella.
-* We need to define WPD relations for each nonterminal on which we have any attributes, which depends on the attributes included on it.
+* We need to define WPD (well-partially-decorated) relations for each nonterminal on which we have any attributes, which depends on the attributes included on it.

 A lot of the ideas in this encoding are not specific to Abella and could be used to encode attribute grammars in any relational system.